 We are so confident that your family will love Music Together that we are excited to extend a 100% satisfaction guarantee.
 If you are not completely satisfied after attending your first class, please email us at MusicTogetherOfVienna@gmail.com or call us at 703-424-7295 to request a refund.
 Refunds are not offered after the first week of class.
 Families are responsible for class attendance, and non-attendance does not constitute a withdrawal.

 The Music Together Sing and Groove does not prorate for classes missed due to late registration.
 However, we have an unlimited makeup policy, so any missed classes may be made up during the semester.
+In addition, if you attend a demo class and then decide to register for the semester, your demo experience becomes one of the class meetings for which you register.

 Both or either parent, grandparents, nannies or caregivers are welcome to attend class at any time – no need to ask.
 Making music together as a whole family is extremely valuable to your child's musical development, and attending class occasionally helps the other family members to join in at home.